-However, once Company XYZ has announced the merger publicly, insiders may legally trade the shares based on the information.
+However, once Company XYZ has announced the merger publicly, insiders such as Company XYZ executives, managers and employees may legally trade the shares based on the information.

 Meanwhile, illegal insider trading can lead to fine and even imprisonment for the guilty party.